Barbara Howes

-Barbara Howes (May 1, 1914 New York City – February 24, 1996 Bennington, Vermont) was an American poet.
+Barbara Howes (May 1, 1914 – February 24, 1996) was an American poet.

 Life

 She was adopted and raised in Chestnut Hill, attending Beaver Country Day School.
 She graduated from Bennington College in 1937.
 She edited the literary magazine Chimera from 1943 to 1947 and lived in Greenwich Village.
 In 1947 she married the poet William Jay Smith and had two sons, David and Gregory.
 After divorcing in "the mid-1960s", she lived in Pownal, Vermont.

 In 1971, she signed a letter protesting proposed cuts to the School of the Arts, Columbia University.

-Her work was published in, Atlantic, Chicago Review, New Directions, New Republic, New Yorker, New York Times Book Review, Saturday Review, Southern Review, University of Kansas Review, Virginia Quarterly Review, and Yale Review.
+Her work was published in: Atlantic, Chicago Review, New Directions, New Republic, New Yorker, New York Times Book Review, Saturday Review, Southern Review, University of Kansas Review, Virginia Quarterly Review, and Yale Review.